Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Carolina and its opponent have gone over 6 combined goals in 45 of 93 games this season.
+- Florida has played 69 games this season that finished with over 6 goals.

-- The Hurricanes are 15-9 this season when favored on the moneyline.
+- The Hurricanes are 15-9 when favored on the moneyline this season.

-- The Panthers have claimed an upset victory in nine, or 69.2%, of the 13 games they have played while the underdog this season.

 - Carolina is 14-8 (victorious in 63.6% of its games) when playing with moneyline odds of -145 or shorter.

-- Florida is 9-3 when bookmakers have listed them as underdogs of +120 or longer on the moneyline.
+- Florida has won nine of its 12 games when it is the underdog by +120 or longer on the moneyline.

 Hurricanes Player Props